 (a very interesting fact for your Pensacola chiropractor!

 Magnesium’s suppression of the inflammatory responses

-may even prevent the death of Schwann cells, the cells that insulate nerves (another great bit of information for your Pensacola chiropractor!
+may even impede the death of Schwann cells, the cells that form a cocoon around your nerves (another great bit of information for your Pensacola chiropractor!

 An increase of only 100 mg of magnesium per day reduced stroke risk by 8%

 Magnesium plays an important role in the relaxation and contraction of muscles

 as well as bone formation and energy production